Comet A3: How and when to see Tsuchinshan-ATLAS

 Although that is “not very likely”, according to the Royal Astronomical Society’s Dr Robert Massey, there is still a chance it could be visible with the naked eye, or at the very least with binoculars.

-“We’re all really excited about the prospect of the Comet A3 (Tsuchinshan-ATLAS) and how it might just be a nice bright object in the night sky,” he said in an explainer video.
+“We’re all really excited about the prospect of the Comet A3 (Tsuchinshan-ATLAS) and how it might just be a nice bright object in the night sky,” he said in a video explainer about the comet.

 “I would think that you’re going to need a pair of binoculars to pick it out, or a telescope if you have the right kind of telescope with a wide field and you know exactly where to look.